Cry Baby (Melanie Martinez album): Critical reception

-Cry Baby received generally positive reviews from music critics.
-Allan Raible at ABC News gave the album 4.5 stars out of 5, describing it as "a jarring, affecting record that will stick with you days after listening.
-It's not for passive listening.
-It is a rare pop record that is both catchy beyond belief and an artistic triumph."
-Jason Scott at Popdust.com described the album as "13 tracks of pure hypnotic bliss [that] tests the absolute bounds of alt-pop, puncturing and bleeding out of [Martinez's] Lesley Gore and Purity Ring influence," highlighting "Sippy Cup", "Mrs. Potato Head", "Soap", "Cry Baby" and "Alphabet Boy".
-AllMusic's Matt Collar compared Martinez to Björk and Beyoncé, and said that "her songs also fit nicely next to the work of contemporaries like Lorde and Lana Del Rey."
-Emma Guido at Under the Gun Review gave the album a 9.5 out of 10, calling the album "a journey with Martinez’s creepy alter ego as she battles her demons and obsessions", calling her songwriting methods "expressional, passionate and marvelously creative" and writing that "the haunted carnival-esque ambience of Cry Baby...takes on a new form of indie-pop music that the world has been waiting to hear."
+Cry Baby received positive reviews from music critics.
+ABC News described the album as "a jarring, affecting record" that stays with listeners long after it finishes, calling it "not for passive listening" and praising it as a rare pop release that combines strong catchiness with artistic ambition.
+Jason Scott at Popdust described the album as "13 tracks of pure hypnotic bliss [that] tests the absolute bounds of alt-pop, puncturing and bleeding out of [Martinez's] Lesley Gore and Purity Ring influence", highlighting "Sippy Cup", "Mrs. Potato Head", "Soap", "Cry Baby" and "Alphabet Boy".
+AllMusic's Matt Collar compared Martinez to Björk and Beyoncé and said that "her songs also fit nicely next to the work of contemporaries like Lorde and Lana Del Rey".
+Billboard author Jason Lipshutz also stated she drew heavily from the dark pop stylings of both Lorde and Lana Del Rey, but he argued that she lacked the "subtlety of her influences".
+He suggested that provocative lyrics on songs such as "Dollhouse" can "overshadow" the production, and noted the disturbing subject matter of "Tag, You're It".
+While acknowledging the album's ambition, Lipstuz concluded that its strict adherence to a central concept sometimes forces the material to be uncomfortable.